go-swagger/go-swagger/docs/generate/server.md

 [server command options]
       -s, --server-package=                                                       the package to save the server specific code (default: restapi)
+          --main-package=                                                         the location of the generated main.
+Defaults to cmd/{name}-server
       -P, --principal=                                                            the model to use for the security principal --default-scheme=                                                       the default scheme for this API (default: http)
           --default-produces=                                                     the default mime type that API operations produce (default: application/json)